-Assessing procurement automation solutions and service providers often includes comparison of features and functions.
+Assessing procurement automation solutions and service providers often includes a comparison of features and functions.
 Weighting generally being given to those systems that have more features.

 This article questions whether the answer to automation is to support a wealth of feature “widgets” or whether automation should focus on the core business processes.
 Ensuring that simplicity is the primary goal.

 If the software industry has one fault it is the tendency to add new features on an ongoing basis.
 Making menus and processes more complex in order to add these new capabilities.
 Often with no ability to tailor interfaces and menus to specific users.